... BiTE Treatment Can Have Side EffectsLike other medications, BiTEs may cause adverse events (side effects). ...

 ...
-Bispecific T-cell engagers (BiTEs) — Also known as bispecific antibodies, BiTes are a newer form of immunotherapy that helps immune cells attack myeloma directly.
+Bispecific T-cell engagers (BiTEs) — Also known as bispecific antibodies, BiTEs are newer immunotherapies that link immune cells directly to myeloma cells so they can attack them more effectively.
 Examples include elranatamab (Elrexfio), teclistamab (Tecvayli), talquetamab (Talvey), and linvoseltamab-gcpt (Lynozyfic). ...

 ...
-Bispecific T-cell engagers (BiTEs) — Also known as bispecific antibodies, BiTes are a newer form of immunotherapy that helps immune cells attack myeloma directly.
+Bispecific T-cell engagers (BiTEs) — Also known as bispecific antibodies, BiTEs are newer immunotherapies that link immune cells directly to myeloma cells so they can attack them more effectively.
 Examples include elranatamab (Elrexfio), teclistamab (Tecvayli), talquetamab (Talvey), and linvoseltamab-gcpt (Lynozyfic). ...

 ...
 BiTEs are a type of monoclonal antibody — laboratory-made proteins that work like the antibodies your body naturally uses to find and fight infections and cancer.BiTEs like teclistamab-cqyv target myeloma in two ways.
 One part of the bispecific antibody binds to BCMA on the myeloma cell, and the other part binds to a nearby T cell. ...